plume-lib/plume-scripts/README.md

 [at top of file](cronic) and at http://habilis.net/cronic/.

+## Cygwin wrappers

+### cygwin-runner

+Takes a command with arguments and translates those arguments from Cygwin-style filenames into Windows-style filenames.
+Its real advantage is the little bit of intelligence it has as far as which things are files and which are not.
+[Documentation](cygwin-runner) at top of file.

+### java-cygwin

+A wrapper for calling Java from Cygwin, that tries to convert any arguments that are Unix-style paths into Windows-style paths.
+[Documentation](java-cygwin) at top of file.

+### javac-cygwin

+A wrapper for calling the Java compiler from Cygwin, that tries to convert any arguments that are Unix-style paths into Windows-style paths.
+[Documentation](javac-cygwin) at top of file.

+### javadoc-cygwin

+A wrapper for calling Javadoc from Cygwin, that tries to convert any arguments that are Unix-style paths into Windows-style paths.
+[Documentation](javadoc-cygwin) at top of file.

 ## ediff-merge-script

 A script for use as a git mergetool; runs Emacs ediff as the mergetool.